kubernetes/enhancements/keps/sig-scheduling/4187-a-generic-scheduler-cache-extension/README.md

 - frameworkImpl has been extended to return the ExtendedResource.Handle Registry for the scheduler plugins to register ExtendedResource.Handle.

-- CacheImpl has been extended to manage a collection of ExtendedCaches which keeps track of the all the registered extendedCacheImpl instances (extendedCacheImpl implements the ExtendedCache interface which encapsulates the cacheImpl and a resource type).
+- cacheImpl has been extended to manage a collection of ExtendedCaches which keeps track of the all the registered extendedCacheImpl instances (extendedCacheImpl implements the ExtendedCache interface which encapsulates the cacheImpl and a resource type).

 - frameworkOptions has been extended to include the HandleRegistry which would be passed to frameworkImpl to register the ExtendedResource.Handle.